deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

 .. code-block:: python

     import requests
-    from dff.slots import FunctionSlot
+    from chatsky.slots import FunctionSlot
-    from dff.script import Message
+    from chatsky.script import Message

     # we assume that there is a 'NER' service running on port 5000
     def extract_first_name(utterance: Message) -> str: